 Following the Jucar river, we will arrive at the historic walled city Cuenca, another amazing place and part of Spain’s long UNESCO heritage list.

 Build by the Moors as a defensive place, and later was taken back by the Spanish Kingdom.
 Now, its hanging houses or Spain’s first Gothic cathedral will make our visit to this city unique and singular.

 From our amazing accommodation at the Parador, we will walk across a spectacular bridge and visit Cuenca in the late afternoon.

 Today is our longest day, linking Cuenca to Molina de Aragon, always riding in the North direction.

 After leaving Cuenca, we will ride through the Serrania de Cuenca again, this is a very quiet corner of a quiet province…ideal for riding our bikes.
 From Las Majadas to Poyatos we will ride through a very narrow and scenic gorge road, the road is good most of the way but sometimes it is a bit rough, it is a miracle that there’s a road there anyway.

 Most of the ride will be continuous up and down different nameless climbs, keeping it between 1,000m to 1,500m high all the way to Molina de Aragon.
 This is a tough day on the saddle!

 Our final destination, Molina de Aragon, will welcome us with amazing views over its castle, built in the 1200s.
 Still has a good number of towers standing and the walls are in incredibly good condition.

-In the old town center, we can see the old Jewish quartier and the Saint Francis Monastery.
+In the old town centre, we can see the old Jewish quarter and the Saint Francis Monastery.
 This is an amazing place to end today’s ride!

 136km / 2,670m